 Then, in 2015 (during college), I came up with another board game idea; one that would allow my friends and I to enjoy the strategic kingdom building and war we enjoyed from playing games like Civilization in a fraction of the time and with more player interaction.
 My friends loved it (we played it almost every night; sometimes twice a night).
 Many of them helped me play-test it and my one friend Vince, even helped me setup a Kickstarter for it and come up with a name for what our company would become if it was successful: Flannel Games (because Vince and I both loved to wear flannel).

 However, the art was unfinished and we knew nothing about marketing a board game Kickstarter, so the project failed.
 At the time I was dating Jillian who later became my wife.
 So, after a few years of play-testing, adjustments, and finishing all of the art, Jillian and I decided to relaunch the Kickstarter in February of 2019.
 With careful planning, this Kickstarter succeeded and Flannel Games became the name of the new company the Kickstarter had allowed us to start.

 Now, we are a family-run business and our goal is to release one new game every year.
-For 2019, the game is Furtherance.
-For 2020 we are planning a game called Paper Company!
+For 2020, the game was Furtherance.
+For 2021 we are planning a game called Paper Company!
 And who knows what exciting games we will make in the years to come!